-Well this sets the stage for Frances’ remarkable discovery.
+Well, this sets the stage for Frances’ remarkable discovery.
 Frances has pursued the Hartley family for many years, she grew up in Jackson, MS and regularly visited with her grandmother Ora Lee Hartley Hill, and various uncles and aunts and cousins in the area.
 Frances’ mother was Mary Lorean Hill, who married Samuel Clark.
 Frances married Richard Cronin (now deceased).
 She lives in Arlington, VA, near her daughter, Caroline Eddins.
 One day she called to say she thought she had found something important.
 She emailed me the link to the Enlistment Document below.
-In the document we find William Hartley enlisting in the U. S. Army in February 1817 in Lexington, KY (this could be an error since there is a Lexington, NC very nearby, Lexington, KY is over 150 miles away).
-He is 19 years old, a farmer and born in Rowan County, NC.
-He is 5’7”, dark eyes, dark hair and dark complexion.
-He enlists for 5 years.
+In the document we find William Hartley enlisting in the U. S. Army in February 1817 in Lexington, KY (this could be an error since there is a Lexington, NC very nearby.
+Lexington, KY is over 150 miles away).
+He was 19 years old, a farmer and born in Rowan County, NC.
+He was 5’7”, dark eyes, dark hair and dark complexion.
+He enlisted for 5 years.
 A Lieutenant A. S. Sands enlists him.
-He is in the 4th Battalion Artillery, Company D. It lists several places he served, Newport, KY (Newport is adjacent to Cincinnati, OH, about 70 miles north of Lexington, KY), Natchez, MS and Fort St. Marks, Florida.
+He was in the 4th Battalion Artillery, Company D. It listed several places he served, Newport, KY (Newport is adjacent to Cincinnati, OH, about 70 miles north of Lexington, KY), Natchez, MS and Fort St. Marks, Florida.

 I have done some study of these places and pieced together a story of his tour of duty.
 It is my belief that he was part of Andrew Jackson’s Volunteers who were organized to quell Indian unrest in North Florida.
-This group which included William’s unit marched south from Nashville in 1817 and took the Spanish Fort at St. Marks, Florida.
+This group, which included William’s unit, marched south from Nashville in 1817 and took the Spanish Fort at St. Marks, Florida.
 This fort was just south of Tallahassee, Florida on the coast.
 See map above.
 (One caveat: His record shows assignment in Natchez after Newport.
 Frances suggests he might have come down the Ohio River.
 If so, then he would later join Jackson in St. Marks.)
-My wife and I during our years at FSU would go to St. Marks for seafood, never suspecting my GG-Grandfather was there before.
-Two historical account of the campaign are included below.
-On May 7, 1818 General Jackson leaves Fort St. Marks and takes 1000 of the men to Fort Gadsden, the document states that on May 8, 1818 William deserts, presumably headed for Mississippi, maybe Frances Taylor was waiting for him there.
+My wife and I, during our years at Florida State University, would go to St. Marks for seafood, never suspecting my great-great-grandfather was there before.
+Two historical accounts of the campaign are included below.
+On May 7, 1818, General Jackson leaves Fort St. Marks and took 1000 of the men to Fort Gadsden.
+The document states that on May 8, 1818, William deserts, presumably headed for Mississippi, maybe Frances Taylor was waiting for him there.
 There were may desertions due to sickness.

-Armed with a birthplace, Frances and I have been looking at the early censuses of North Carolina, we have found four Hartley brothers living in Rowan County.
+Armed with a birthplace, Frances and I have been looking at the early censuses of North Carolina, and we have found four Hartley brothers living in Rowan County.
 The records show that three of them could have William as a child in their household (no names).
-The candidates are Benjamin, Labon or Thomas Hartley, another brother Richard does not fit.
-If indeed this is the correct family then we have family tree records found online that lists their father Richard and mother Elizabeth as born in Middlesex, England.
+The candidates are Benjamin, Labon or Thomas Hartley; another brother Richard does not fit.
+If indeed this is the correct family, then we have family tree records found online that list their father, Richard, and mother, Elizabeth, as born in Middlesex, England.
 We have more work to do before confirming this results.
-Hats off to Frances for her discovery, Osama Bin Laden is lucky she was not looking for him.
+Hats off to Frances for her discovery!
+Osama Bin Laden was lucky she was not looking for him!